IntersectMBO/plutus/deployment/README.md

 You should now have a complete infrastructure however not much is installed on the machines.
 You can see the available machines and their addresses with `cat ~/.ssh/config.d/plutus_playground`.
 You can ssh to the machines as `root` in an emergency, but this should never ever be done unless the machine is completely unreachable from nixops host.
 You should always ssh using the `nixops ssh <host>` command on nixops host instead of directly logging in as root over ssh.

+The key for API Gateway (`apiGatewayKey` in the `secrets.json` file mentioned in next section) can be found in the AWS console in the API Gateway section, API Keys (left menu), then select the API Key in the list, and then click the `Show` hyperlink in the `API key` field on the right hand side.

 ## Nixops

 The individual machines now exist but have nothing installed on them.
 We configure these machines and install services using nixops.